Asalek/inception/README.md

 By isolating these different aspects of the system, Docker can provide a high level of containerization and security.
 Each container is essentially running in its own isolated environment, with its own view of the system's resources.
 This allows Docker to provide a flexible and powerful platform for running containerized applications, while still maintaining a high level of isolation and security.

+## SSL / TLS :
+	<strong>SSL</strong> (Secure Sockets Layer) is a security protocol that provides secure communication over the internet.
+It was developed to provide a secure connection between a client and a server, ensuring that sensitive information such as passwords, credit card numbers, and other personal data can be transmitted securely
+	<strong>TLS</strong> (Transport Layer Security) is a cryptographic protocol that provides secure communication over the internet.
+It is the successor to SSL (Secure Sockets Layer) and is used to provide a secure connection between a client and a server.

 ## Docker Useful CMDs :
 	docker pull <img_name>					: pull a container, by default will oull it from docker-hub docker run <img_name>					: pull and run if img not found, run if founded